cantaruttim/employee_system/README.md

 <i>developing</i>

 This system has two main models, `Employee` that is composed by `EmployeeAddress`, `EmployeeFinanceInfo`, `EmployeeCoordination`.
 Here I used composition to implement and create an Employee.
-Because, MongoDB do not work well with Relational information.
+Because, MongoDB does not work well with Relational information.

 After we create an Employee, we should see the User created on MongoDB